 When I say “load it” I don’t mean to add a lot of weight!
 Look for ultralight hiking gear options as much as possible.
 Your body will thank you.
 Rather than spending a lot of money, take the attitude that when it’s time to add or replace something in your pack to invest a little time looking for lightweight gear for hiking.

-Hydration and Nutrition are Critical in Your Hiking Trip Packing List
+Hydration and Nutrition are Critical in Your Day Hike Packing List

 ✔️ Water – How much water should you carry?
 It’s very dependent upon factors like the weather, access to fresh water on the trail, strenuous level of your trail and your personal comfort level.
 The general advice is ½ liter per hour hiking.
 So figure that’s for an average person on an average trail on an average day.
 Are you average?
 Probably not, so adjust for your plans.